-- (iii) where the opponent has appointed a representative, the name or the address of the place of business of such representative is not indicated in the notice of opposition in the prescribed manner (see D-III, 6(iv)); - (iv) the opponent has neither his residence nor his principal place of business in one of the Contracting States (Art.
+(iv) the opponent has neither his residence nor his principal place of business in one of the contracting states (Art.
 133(2)) and has not communicated the appointment of a professional representative (Art.
 134).
-In the communication requesting him to remedy such deficiency the opponent must also be asked to arrange for the signature or approval of the notice of opposition by the representative to be appointed; and
+In the communication requesting him to remedy such deficiency the opponent must also be asked to arrange for the signature or approval of the notice of opposition by the representative to be appointed; and Rule 86